johandanforth/OLWInsertCode/README.md

-﻿Open Live Writer paste code from VS
+﻿Open Live Writer paste code
 ===

-_Fork from [OLWInsertCode](https://github.com/coldscientist/OLWInsertCode) from Julian M Bucknall to allow pasting code from any program into Open Live Writer_
+_Fork from [OLWInsertCode](https://github.com/coldscientist/OLWInsertCode) to allow pasting code from any program into Open Live Writer_

 Introduction
 ---